saimohit20/OpenCampus-Chatbot/README.md

 # OpenCampus-Chatbot
 ------------------------

-# OpenCampus Course Assistant

 Welcome to OpenCampus Bot!
 This is an intelligent chatbot designed to help you quickly find information about courses offered by OpenCampus.
-Whether you want to know what courses are available, get detailed information about a specific program, or compare two courses side-by-side, EduBot is here to assist.
+Whether you want to know what courses are available, get detailed information about a specific program, or compare two courses side-by-side, OpenCampus Bot is here to assist.

 ---